mtymek/MiniUrl/README.md

 Middleware
 ----------

-Typically, URL shortener should expose two functionalities: generating short links, and redirecting users to full URLs.
-MiniUrl comes with handy middleware that make this extremely easy.
-Based on PSR-7 standard, they can be easily wrapped
+Typically, URL shortener should expose two functionalities: generating short links and redirecting users to full URLs. `MiniUrl` comes with handy middleware which makes it extremely easy.
+Based on PSR-7 standard, they can be easily wrapped inside other middleware that handles authentication or routing.

 ### RedirectMiddleware

 When user opens short link in his browser, he is expected to be redirected to destination URL.
 This can be easily done using `RedirectMiddleware`.
-It takes the incoming request, extract path part from URI (domain and query are ignored), finds matching long URL and redirect user.
+It takes the incoming request, extracts a `path` part from URI (domain and query are ignored), finds matching long URL and finally redirect user.
 If link cannot be found in the repository, response with 404 code is returned.

  Example usage: